Firstbank Puerto Rico

 Santurce, Puerto Rico · FDIC Cert #30387

-Firstbank Puerto Rico is an FDIC-insured bank (Certificate #30387) with $18.9B in total assets and $16.6B in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Firstbank Puerto Rico, an FDIC-insured bank (Certificate #30387) with $18.9B in total assets and $16.6B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Santurce, Puerto Rico, the bank maintains a Tier 1 capital ratio of 15.97% (Well-Capitalized) and a nonperforming loan ratio of 1.16%.
-BankHealthData assigns a composite Health Grade of A (93/100).
+BankHealthData assigns a composite Health Grade of A (93/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Firstbank Puerto Rico (FDIC cert 30387) is a large bank with $18.9B in total assets and $16.6B in deposits, headquartered in Santurce, Puerto Rico.
 Banks at this scale typically operate across multiple states and face enhanced regulatory scrutiny under the federal banking-supervisory framework.